akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

     *   **Edit `k8s/deployment.yaml`:**
         Open the `k8s/deployment.yaml` file.
-        *   If you used **Option B** for building your Docker image, ensure the `spec.template.spec.containers[0].image` field is updated to point to your Docker Hub image (e.g., `your-dockerhub-username/seera-pos-app:latest`).
-If you used Option A, `seera-pos-app:latest` should be correct.
+        *   Ensure the `spec.template.spec.containers[0].image` field is `seera-pos-app:latest` (if you built into Minikube's daemon) or your external registry path if you used that alternative.
         *   **Crucially, replace `YOUR_GOOGLE_SHEET_ID_HERE`** in the `env` section with your actual Google Sheet ID.

     *   **Apply the deployment to your Minikube cluster:**